 Bradypnea is a medical terminology for abnormal slow breathing rate.
 A person is said to be bradypneic if his respiratory rate is less than 12 breaths per minute.
 One inspiration and expiration make one respiration or respiratory rate.
 Bradypnea can occur due to various reasons.
 It can be a normal physiological process while sleeping or can be due to medical problem.

 Normal respiratory rate is between 12 and 20 breaths in a minute.
 If it is lower than 12 the term used is bradypnea and if more than 20 breaths it is tachypnea.
 Normally we do not know the way we breathe, it is unconscious process controlled by brain.
 The medulla oblongata, pons and cecrebral cortex involuntarily controls our respiration.
+But in certain medical conditions when our oxygen intake and carbon dioxide output is compromised, the respiratory rate is altered.

 There are several possible causes for low respiratory rate.
 Heart problems, thyroid disease, brain disease all can cause altered respiratory rate.